By SONYA ROBERTS-WOODS/Publisher

 “I’m so glad I did because some of my best friendships have come from working on the Ball,” she said.
 “I have fostered lasting friendships with people like Linda Grundish, Suzy Boatner, Karen Harmon, Tami Moler and many others on the committee all because of the Hearts for Hospice Ball.”

-Now after a total of 22 years of service, Neeley has decided to pass the torch.
+Now after a total of 22 years of service to Hospice, Neeley passed the torch.
+In fact, she and David packed up and moved to Fredericksburg.

 “I would like to travel more and just be anonymous for a little while,” she said.
 “We enjoy day hiking in the Hill Country so we want to do that for a while.
 Thankfully, Stacy Elledge has agreed to take over as chair.
 It’s time for someone younger with new ideas to lead the committee.
 Stacy will do an excellent job.”